irods/irods_capability_automated_ingest/README.md

                         defining the file names to exclude such as "(\S+)exclude" "(\S+)\.hidden" --exclude_directory_name EXCLUDE_DIRECTORY_NAME [EXCLUDE_DIRECTORY_NAME ...]
-                        a list of space separated python regular expression defining the directory names to exclude such as "(\S+)exclude" "(\S+)\.hidden" --irods_idle_disconnect_seconds DISCONNECT IN SECONDS
+                        a list of space-separated python regular expressions defining the directory names to exclude such as "(\S+)exclude" "(\S+)\.hidden" --irods_idle_disconnect_seconds DISCONNECT IN SECONDS